FSHSchool/courses/fsh-seminar/input/pagecontent/02-creating-an-ig.md

 Now that we have identified the structural and semantic mappings from our information model onto FHIR resources, we can implement using FSH.

-As you saw above, SUSHI will generate a folder structure for your IG when you run `sushi --init`.
+As you saw above, SUSHI will generate a folder structure for your IG when you run `sushi init`.

 We will focus on the `input/fsh/` and `input/pagecontent/` folders, where your FSH and narrative Markdown respectively go.